 First, roll a cheese curd into the flour.

 Next, dip the cheese curd into the egg.

 Roll the cheese curd into the breadcrumb mixture.

 Place on a large cookie sheet with a wire rack.
 Continue with the rest of the curds.

-Put the cookie sheet with the cheese curds into the freezer and let sit for 30-60 minutes.
+To keep the cheese curds from melting as they cook, put the cookie sheet with the cheese curds into the freezer and let sit for 30-60 minutes.

 Set up a frying assembly line.